babageedhey/node-url-shortener/README.md

 The Trim Link Shortener and Sharing Tool is what identify and engage your audience.

-Not just a link shortener but branded and can track engagements.
+Not just a link shortener but branded and can track engagements...

 <hr/>